10 Reasons To Ditch The Spreadsheet

 10. Undisciplined workflows

-The ease of use, understanding and availability of spreadsheet applications often encourages people to customise their own versions of a master worksheet, adding or adapting it.
+The ease of use, understanding and availability of spreadsheet applications often encourages people to customize their own versions of a master worksheet, adding or adapting it.
 This has obvious implications for operational accuracy, consistency and shareability.
 Tracking also becomes harder as the number of users grow.

 There’s no doubt spreadsheet programs are a quick, easy way for a small business to catalogue, view and learn from their data in a cost-effective way in the short-term.
 But as data volume and intricacy increases, a more streamlined, time-saving method that offers transparency, security and actionable insights should complement or replace spreadsheet programs.